-Other than that I have been still cleaning… Sadly – my place was a mess, but not worthy enough one on one of those shows.
+Other than that I am still cleaning… Sadly – my place was a mess, but not worthy enough to be on one of those hoarder shows.
 You know what I am talking about right?
 It wouldn’t take me so long expert I am going through every little thing and throwing stuff away or setting aside for donations.
 Along with that, I am sorting through my computer files looking for lost books and stuff I need to organize again.
 While I take care of pets, run errands, update social media and of course write.
 I was sick for so long I am way behind where I want to be so I am working hard to catch up and making sure I am not overdoing it.
 I am not the night owl I used to be, as I get stronger I will be back in full motion.
 Keeping a smile on my face helps.
 Life is stressful enough… I wanna spread smiles not stress!
 I am working hard to stay positive but at times it is overwhelming.

 I am an author by definition, how I live my life and how I treat it is like one would treat a book being written.
 Authors are people too.
 Just like actors and singers.
 I wanna keep it “real – down to earth” as some may say.
 I want to show you that no matter how hard things get.
 You can survive this and you are not alone!